Waraba Gold Limited: Waraba Gold Provides Corporate Updates

 The Pre-Funded Warrants may not be exercised unless and until Disinterested Shareholders approve, by way of an ordinary resolution, the proposed securities offering that exceed the thresholds outlined in policies of the CSE, as required pursuant to the application of CSE Policy 4.6(2)(a)(i)(2).

+If disinterested Shareholder approval is not received, the Pre-Funded Warrant holder would be entitled to redeem their Pre-Funded Warrants for Debentures with the principal amount of such Debentures being equal to the aggregate price attributed to the Pre-Funded Warrants held by the holder.

-All securities issued in the Initial Tranche and Debt Settlements are subject to a four-month and one-day period pursuant to the policies of the CSE and applicable securities laws.
+All securities issued in the Final Tranche and Debt Settlements are subject to a four-month and one-day period pursuant to the policies of the CSE and applicable securities laws.

-The funds raised in the Initial Tranche will be utilized to fund the commitments under the earn-in arrangements pursuant to the Ivory Coast Projects and general working capital.
+The funds raised in the Final Tranche will be utilized to fund the commitments under the earn-in arrangements pursuant to the Ivory Coast Projects and general working capital.

 About Waraba